|Nutrition Facts (per serving)|

 Bake the cookies for 13 to 15 minutes, until just starting to crack; do not over-bake.

-Allow the cookies to cool, then gently roll in powdered sugar until completely coated.
+Allow the cookies to cool, then gently roll in confectioners' sugar until completely coated.
 You can also place the sugar in a bag or a bowl and gently roll the cookies around.

 Serve and enjoy!